Get

 7. Water

-Some cats don’t mind water and even enjoy swimming, but many fear it for several reasons.
-It’s cold (and cats are big fans of being nice and toasty), unnatural to them (cats are of desert origin), smells strange (chlorine in pools, for example), and makes their coats feel heavy, which in turn makes it harder to swim.
+Some cats don’t mind water and even enjoy swimming, but many dislike it or even fear it for several reasons.
+It’s cold (and cats are big fans of being nice and toasty), unnatural to them (cats are of desert origin), smells strange (chlorine in pools, for example), and makes their coats feel heavy, which in turn makes it harder for them to swim or get away in case of trouble.

 8. Not Having Hiding Spots